TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

     **Suggested:** `Auto`.

 !!! info
-    - Auto - par-check is performed when needed.
+    - **Auto** - par-check is performed when needed.
 One par2-file is always downloaded.
-Additional par2-files are downloaded if needed for repair.
-Repair is performed if the option ParRepair is enabled
+Additional par2-files are downloaded if required for repair.
+Repair is performed if the option ParRepair is enabled.
-    - Always - check every download (even undamaged).
+    - **Always** - check every download (even undamaged).
 One par2-file is always downloaded.
 Additional par2-files are downloaded if needed for repair.
-Repair is performed if the option ParRepair is enabled
+Repair is performed if the option ParRepair is enabled.
-    - Force - force par-check for every download (even undamaged).
+    - **Force** - force par-check for every download (even undamaged).
 All par2-files are always downloaded.
-Repair is performed if the option ParRepair is enabled
+Repair is performed if the option ParRepair is enabled.
-    - Manual - par-check is skipped.
+    - **Manual** — par-check is skipped.
 One par2-file is always downloaded.
-If a damaged download is detected, all par2-files are downloaded but neither par-check nor par-repair take place.
-The download can be then repaired manually, eventually on another faster computer.
+If a damaged download is detected, all par2-files are downloaded, but neither par-check nor par-repair takes place.
+The download can then be repaired manually, eventually on another faster computer.

 ### ParRepair

 Automatic par-repair after par-verification.

-*If option ParCheck is set to "Auto" or "Force" this option defines if the download must be repaired when needed.
-The option can be disabled if a computer does not have enough CPU power, since repairing may consume too many resources and time on a slow computer.*
+*If the option ParCheck is set to `Auto` or `Force` this option determines whether the download must be repaired when needed.
+The option can be disabled if a computer does not have enough CPU power since repair may consume too many resources and time on a slow computer.*

 !!! success ""